tyo-nu/nextgen4b/readme.md

     python setup.py develop

-Lastly, you will need to install a modified biopython
+Lastly, you will need to install EMBOSS and a modified biopython

+### Installing EMBOSS

+This code relies on EMBOSS's optimized `needle` routine in order to perform sequence alignment.
+You can find instructions on installation [here](http://emboss.sourceforge.net/download/).
+You will need to add the EMBOSS `bin` directory to your path for Biopython to be able to access `needle`.

 ### Adding alignment metadata to Bio.AlignIO